Densf2/aws-lambda-play/README.md

 - add layer with preinstalled base code for lambda( in my case I use 'https://github.com/shelfio/chrome-aws-lambda-layer')
 - update memory to 1920 MB
 - increase timeout to 15 sec
+- for providing url for the tests - add environment variable with name - ENV_URL